DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 $O(n^2)$.
 Our hypothesis is that more efficient data structures may allow data to be processed in a far more efficient manner -- however, this scenario poses a risk for greater memory complexity which may not be suitable for use on microcontrollers.
+Which data structures might be most feasible will be evaluated during this iteration and as such is not preordained.

-**Iteration 3 - Bitsshifting**: We expect that Toeplitz extraction can be significantly improved with bitwise XOR operations, thus reducing overhead and memory usage.
+**Iteration 3 - Bitshifting**: We expect that Toeplitz extraction can be significantly improved with bitwise XOR operations, thus reducing overhead and memory usage.
 Instead of explicitly constructing the Toeplitz matrix, a right-shift operation can be used to dynamically reconstruct matrix rows.